-During the final whole-class discussion (Step 5) indicate that climate models suggest that SVG will experience more dry periods and further reductions in rainfall in the future.
-There may also be an increase in rainfall intensity on the fewer rain days.
+During the final whole class discussion (Step 5), point out that climate models suggest that SVG will experience more dry periods and further reductions in rainfall in future.
+There may also be an increase in the intensity of rainfall on the fewer rain days.
 Thus, it is likely that the country will be vulnerable to both droughts and torrential rains, with secondary effects such as landslides and the contamination of water supplies.
 Have students reflect on what 'good' drought preparedness and mitigation measures might mean in this context.

-In preparation for facilitating this activity, read Case Study 5, The Long Drought 2009-2011, in the Resource Manual.
+In preparation for facilitating this activity, read Case Study 5, The Long Drought 2009-2011 in the Resource Manual.